-The average high is about 36 degrees with lows at about 21 degrees.
-Some things to check out during the month in Montreal include the Montreal High Lights Festival, the St. Patrick's Day Parade, and the International Festival of Films on Art.
+By most standards, Montreal is very cold in March; the average high is about 36 degrees Fahrenheit with lows at about 21 degrees.
+However, there are still plenty of events and celebrations worth checking out during the month including the Montreal High Lights Festival, the St. Patrick's Day Parade, and the International Festival of Films on Art.

-The best thing about travel to Canada in March are the travel bargains.
+- The best thing about travel to Canada in March are the travel bargains; you can usually find lower than usual airfares and hotel prices unless you are planning to travel during March Break.

-You can usually find lower than usual airfares and hotel prices unless you are planning to travel during March Break.
-March Break is the week in March when school is out and families tend to travel, especially to ski resorts.
-For example, Great Wolf Lodge in Niagara Falls will most likely be busy during March Break.
+- March Break is the week in March when school is out and families tend to travel, especially to ski resorts like the Great Wolf Lodge in Niagara Falls, which will most likely be busy for that part of the month.